kartoza/docker-geoserver/README.md

 * inspire-plugin
 * csw-plugin

-These extensions are automatically activated on container start. if you wish to exclude any of the default installed plugins you will need to se
+If you wish to exclude any of the default activated plugins you will need to set
 ```bash
 ACTIVE_EXTENSIONS=${Default_extension} - skipped_default_extension
 ```